mooreds/docs-1/references/connectors/stripe-documentation.md

 ## create_login_link

-Creates a single-use login link for an Express account to access their Stripe dashboard.You may only create login links for Express accounts connected to your platform.
+Creates a single-use login link for an Express account to access their Stripe dashboard.
+You may only create login links for Express accounts connected to your platform.

 <details><summary>Parameters</summary>